 Quantum Computing with Superconducting Qubits: architecture and algorithms

-PH2299 is a semester module in language at which is offered irregularly.
+PH2299 is a semester module in German or English language at which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for condensed matter physics

 - Specific catalogue of special courses for Applied and Engineering Physics

 - Focus Area Experimental Quantum Science & Technology in M.Sc.
 Quantum Science & Technology